'Sinky legs' is a common problem, particularly amongst triathletes where lower body musculature, and therefore mass, often wins over the upper body.

 Time in the water is the best way to improve your efficiency, making your swim easier and more enjoyable.
 If you have the time, adding extra swim workouts will help, particularly during the prep and base phases of your training plan.

-Sinky legs can be caused by a head position that is too high in the water, head up - legs down (a bit like a see-saw).
+- Head Position: Sinky legs can be caused by a head position that is too high in the water, head up - legs down (a bit like a seesaw).

 Identify what you think is the most significant factor for your legs to be sinking (from self-assessment video or coach advise) and focus on drills to improve that.
-Trying to correct too much all at one time can be tricky!
+Trying to correct too much all at one time can be less effective.

 Patience and perseverance will win the day!